intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

 9. Copy Intel Graphics Driver and Windows 10 update files from the CDROM drive to Windows desktop.
 Launch Windows 10 update installer and make sure Windows version is updated as shown below:

    *Note: Windows update will take about 30-40 minutes.
-Intel Graphics Driver installation will be carried out at later **Deployment** stage*
+Intel Graphics Driver installation will be carried out at [Deployment][deployment] step 2*

    <img src=./media/winver2.png width="55%">